United Nations calls for halt of weapons to Myanmar | Law-Order

 United Nations calls for halt of weapons to Myanmar

 The United Nations General Assembly on Friday called for a stop to the flow of arms to Myanmar and urged the military to respect November election results and release political detainees, including leader Aung San Suu Kyi.
-The General Assembly adopted a resolution with the support of 119 countries some four months after the military overthrew Aung San Suu Kyi's elected government in a coup.
+The General Assembly adopted a resolution with the support of 119 countries several months after the military overthrew Aung San Suu Kyi's elected government in a Feb.
+1 coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)